gdiet/backup/README.md

 * DedupFS is fast at writing and reading backups (at least for personal requirements).
 * DedupFS is lightweight, meaning it's easy to install and to run, and it needs little RAM compared to other deduplication software.
 * DedupFS uses a simple storage format, so you know that if something goes horribly wrong there is still a good chance to retrieve most of the stored data.
-* "Delete" in DedupFS is a two-step process, so if you accidentally deleted important files from your backups, they are not lost until you explicitly run the "reclaim space" utilities.
+* "Delete" in DedupFS is a two-step process, so if you accidentally deleted important files from your backups, they are not lost until you explicitly run the "reclaim space" utility.
 * DedupFS automatically creates and keeps backups of the file tree and metadata database, so if necessary you can restore the dedup file system to earlier states.
 * DedupFS is designed to make it fast and easy to keep a second offline copy of your backup repository up-to-date, even if the repository is terabytes in size.
 * DedupFS is open source.
 It consists of less than 2000 lines of production code.

 ## What DedupFS Should Not Be Used For

 Don't use DedupFS as your everyday file system.
 It is not fully POSIX compatible.
 Locking a file for example will probably not work at all.
 When a file is closed after writing, immediately opening it for reading will show the old file contents - the new contents are available only after some (short) time.
-Last but not least if you change file contents often this leads to a large amount of unused data entries that eat up space unless you use the "reclaim space" utilities.
+Last but not least if you change file contents often this leads to a large amount of unused data entries that eat up space unless you use the "reclaim space" utility.

 Don't use DedupFS for security critical things.
 One reason for that: DedupFS uses MD5 hashes to find duplicate content, and there is no safeguard implemented against hash collisions.
 Note that this is not a problem when you store backups of your holiday photos...

 ## Caveats

 * DedupFS only supports regular directories and regular files.
 It does not support soft or hard links or sparse files.
 Support for soft links is planned for future versions.
 * Deleting files in DedupFS is a two-step process.
 Don't expect that the repository size shrinks if you delete files.
-Even if you run the "reclaim space" utilities, the repository size will not shrink.
+Even if you run the "reclaim space" utility, the repository size will not shrink.
 Instead, it will not grow further for some time if you store new files.
 * DedupFS uses MD5 hashes to find duplicate content, and there is no safeguard implemented against hash collisions.
 * Since DedupFS has been used less on Linux, there might be additional issues there.
 * To support a special operation mode, if data files go missing, DedupFS replaces the missing bytes more or less silently with '0' values.